AdityaS1426/BooleansCalendar/README.md

 # Booleans - Guide for Final Project

-## Project Idea

-As high school students with constant work, it's no surprise we struggle to find the tools we need to succeed or stay organized on a daily basis.
-So, our team, the Booleans, decided to combat such an issue through the creation of a website.
-This website aims to help students go through their daily lives with ease.
-Students will be able to access a calculator, view a calendar, generate tasks to keep track of their work, etc.

 ## Website

 - Click [HERE](https://booleans-final-webapp.herokuapp.com/) to access the website for the Final Project.